russom/DSND-Capstone/Capstone_writeup.md

 ```

 ### Optimization
-Once ran the classifier with the default parameters, I proceeded with an optimization for the Gradient Boosted Tree and Random Forest cases.
+Once fitted the classifiers with the default parameters, I proceeded with an optimization for the Gradient Boosted Tree and Random Forest cases.
 I defined the following grids:

 ```
-  # Gradient Booster Tree
+  # Gradient Boosted Tree
   # Parameter grid
   paramgrid_gbt_o = ParamGridBuilder()\
       .addGrid(gbt.stepSize, [0.1, 0.25, 0.5])\